yangong23/VSEnetworksIR/README.md

 The scripts require the user to have the [docker group membership](https://docs.docker.com/engine/install/linux-postinstall/) so that docker commands can be run without sudo.
 Only Linux with NVIDIA GPUs is supported.
 Some code in this repo are copied/modified from opensource implementations made available by [PyTorch](https://github.com/pytorch/pytorch), [HuggingFace](https://github.com/huggingface/transformers), [OpenNMT](https://github.com/OpenNMT/OpenNMT-py), and [Nvidia](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch).
 The image features are extracted using [BUTD](https://github.com/peteanderson80/bottom-up-attention).

-We used Python 3.8 and Pytorch 1.7.1 with anaconda3 environment, and the code was runing on a NVIDIA RTX 3080 GPU.
+We used Python 3.8 and Pytorch 1.7.1 with anaconda3 environment, and the code was runing on a NVIDIA RTX 3080 GPU with the system of ubuntu 18.04.

 ### Download Data and Trained Models
 * Download data and trained models: